 Dr. Robinson (PhD, UCLA) specializes in Language and Social Interaction, which examines the rules that guide interactants’ use and interpretation of language, and the role of talk-in-interaction in the construction and negotiation of social meanings, identities, and relationships.
 He also specializes in Health Communication, which examines how and why face-to-face communication (e.g., doctor-patient communication) affects aspects of healthcare and health promotion, including individuals’ physical, emotional, mental, and/or spiritual health.

 Dr. Searles (PhD, Rutgers) researches everyday family interactions, especially those involving younger children.
 Her projects include topics such as children using Facetime to show objects to family members and how families with children participate in word definitions as an activity.
 Darcey’s dissertation examines how young children constitute their family relationships in sibling-only contexts as well as in larger family activities, revealing a variety of interactional practices that compose everyday family life.

 Alex Tate, Postdoctoral Fellow, University of Chicago

-Dr. Tate (PhD, UCLA) studies doctor-patient interaction in cancer care.
-More specifically, she looks at treatment decision-making in the context of delicate issues and uncertainty.
-Other projects include exploring treatment outcomes of mental health issues in primary care and physician solicitation of patient concerns in primary care.
+Dr. Tate (PhD, UCLA) studies doctor-patient interaction in complex illness settings, including palliative/end-of-life care, care for aging adults, and cancer care.
+More specifically, she looks at how the doctor-patient relationship affects clinical interactions and decision-making.
+Her other research projects include physician attitudes towards advance care planning discussions, mental health problem presentations in primary care, treatment recommendations in complex illness settings, and physician solicitation of patient concerns in primary care.